sathvikn/dl-psych-tokenization/README.md

-## Code for EMNLP 2023 Submission on Tokenization Techniques and Psychometric Predictive Power
+## Code for EMNLP 2023 Submission: Words, Subwords, and Morphemes: What Really Matters in the Surprisal-Reading Time Relationship?}

 Run `conda create -n token --file environment.yml` to create a Conda environment with Python dependencies.

 ### Data Sources
 The morphological transducer (renamed `neural_transducer` after cloning) was from https://github.com/slvnwhrl/il-reimplementation.
-The trained model was provided to us by the authors, we do not include it in the submission.
+Since the trained model was provided to us by the authors, we do not include it in the submission.
 If the paper is accepted, we will consult with them if we can provide the model when we release our code.

 In `data`, `human_rts` came from  https://drive.google.com/file/d/1e-anJ4laGlTY-E0LNook1EzKBU2S1jI8, provided in [Wilcox et al (2020)'s implementation](https://github.com/wilcoxeg/neural-networks-read-times/tree/master).
 The reaction times from the Dundee and Natural Stories corpora were processed by one-off scripts in the `scripts` directory, and stored in `data/processed_rts`.